 The Wattman ushered in a new architecture, built around an engine-battery pack carrier set.
 Instead of a frame, it has an ultra-rigid aluminium exoskeleton that integrates all of the powertrain components.

 A high-performance version of the Wattman has now been created.
-Also designed at the Venturi and Voxan facilities in Monaco, it will attempt to set a new world speed record (*) soon.
+Also designed at the Venturi and Voxan facilities in Monaco, it will attempt to set a new world speed record in July 2021 (*).

-Salar de Uyuni in Bolivia, the world’s largest salt flat, will provide the stage for the 270 kW (367 HP) Wattman’s attempt to break the 330 km/h mark (**)Find out more about mission 05
+The Salar de Uyuni in Bolivia, the world’s largest salt flats, will provide the stage for the 270 kW (367 HP) Wattman’s attempt to break the 330 km/h mark (**)Find out more about mission 05

 (*) Category: electric motorcycles propelled by the action of one wheel in contact with the ground, partially streamlined, under 300 kg.